What Is the Best Way to Get More Construction Leads?

 "Stop wondering where the next job comes from."

-How to Get More Remodeling Leads with Local SEO
+How Do You Get More Remodeling Leads from Local Search?

 Optimizing Your Google Business Profile

-Your Google Business Profile is the first thing homeowners see when they search for a contractor in your area.
-A complete profile with photos, services, hours, reviews, and consistent NAP info will outperform a half-finished one in the local map pack every time.
+Your Google Business Profile is the first thing homeowners see when they search for a contractor nearby.
+A complete profile with photos, services, hours, reviews, and consistent name-address-phone data will outperform a half-finished one in the local Map Pack consistently.
+Reviews that mention specific services and towns carry extra weight.

 - Verify ownership and complete every section, including services and service areas